Is High Desert New Mexico, New Mexico a Good Region to Move To?

 • High Desert New Mexico offers affordable living with a typical home price of $250,000 and average rent of $1,200.

-• The region is ideal for those who enjoy outdoor activities and a strong sense of community.
+• The region is ideal for those who enjoy outdoor activities and a more grounded local identity.

 • Potential movers should consider the rural nature and limited urban amenities.